cozymantis/style-transfer-comfyui-workflow/README.md

 | --- | --- |
 | <img src="https://github.com/cozymantis/style-transfer-comfyui-workflow/assets/5381731/124828a8-1dd2-447b-8646-ec9049f35f42" width=200 /><br />[Cozy Portrait Animator - ComfyUI Nodes & Workflow To Animate A Face From A Single Image](https://cozymantis.gumroad.com/l/cozy-animated-portraits-with-stablediffusion-comfyui-aniportrait?layout=profile) | <a href="https://cozymantis.gumroad.com/l/cozy-clothes-swap-comfyui-node-salvton?layout=profile"><img width=200 src="https://public-files.gumroad.com/x75wxfap89vzrasn4v6rniemyaj5"><br /> Cozy Clothes Swap - Customizable ComfyUI Node For Fashion Try-on</a> |
 | <img src="https://public-files.gumroad.com/dtz98aq6vdup1yyo6dh1znk2sn7o" width=200 /><br />[Cozy Character Turnaround - Generate And Rotate Characters and Outfits with SD 1.5, SV3D, and IPAdapter - ComfyUI Workflow](https://cozymantis.gumroad.com/l/cozy-character-turnaround-animate-comfyui-workflow?layout=profile) | <a href="https://cozymantis.gumroad.com/l/character-face-consistency-reference-sheet-comfyui-workflow-sd15?layout=profile"><img width=200 src="https://public-files.gumroad.com/z5ngr41vztccp0isnwtarap5wy5n"><br /> Cozy Character Face Generator - ComfyUI SD 1.5 Workflow For Consistent Reference Sheets</a> |

+## Licenses & Commercial Use

+Please check licenses and terms of use for each of the nodes and models required by this workflow.

+## Misuse, Malicious Use, and Out-of-Scope Use

+The workflow should not be used to intentionally create or disseminate images that create hostile or alienating environments for people.
+This includes generating images that people would foreseeably find disturbing, distressing, or offensive; or content that propagates historical or current stereotypes.